 DCW chief Swati Maliwal's phone stolen, recovered

-Delhi Commission For Women (DCW) chief Swati Maliwal's mobile phone was stolen at Paharganj in Central Delhi but was recovered by the police which also arrested the accused.
-According to a DCW member, the theft occurred on Monday evening when Maliwal had gone to Paharganj to help an elderly woman in distress.
+Delhi Commission for Women (DCW) chief Swati Maliwal's mobile phone was stolen at Paharganj in central Delhi but was recovered with the arrest of the thief, police said on Tuesday.
+The phone was stolen on Monday evening when Maliwal had gone to Paharganj to help an elderly woman in distress, a DCW member said.

-And the police were informed about the incident.
-The police informed her on Tuesday morning that her phone has been recovered.
+Police informed Maliwal on Tuesday morning that her phone has been recovered and a 25-year-old man Rohan alias Vinod arrested on charges of theft.
+The stolen phone was put under surveillance and its location was detected.
+This led to Rohan's arrest, police said.

-Police said a man identified as Rohan alias Vinod has been arrested for allegedly stealing the phone.
-The stolen phone was put under technical surveillance, which detected the location of the phone and led to the arrest of the accused, said police, adding they are verifying if the accused has any previous criminal record.
+CCTV camera footage was also examined, they said, adding that Rohan was arrested in connection with a snatching case this year.
+Maliwal thanked police for its quick response and recovering her phone.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)